ErichStyger/mcuoneclipse/Examples/MCUXpresso/K22FX512/K22FX512xxx12_McuLib/readme.txt

 readme.txt
 ----------
-This is a template for the NXP K22FX512 using FreeRTOS and McuLib.
+This is a template for the NXP K22FX512 using FreeRTOS, McuLib and FreeRTOS.
+It implements a USB CDC interface.